BGanesh03/Receippe-backend/README.md

 It connects with a React frontend and supports full CRUD operations for both users and recipes.

 ---
+## 🚧 Project Status

+⚠️ This backend is **under development**.
+More API features and error handling will be added soon.

 ## 🚀 Features